Events

 Career Transitions Retreat

-In this season of so much job-related change and uncertainty, many of us need space to work through what work looks like going forward, and sit with all the emotions this can generate.
+In this season of so much job-related change and uncertainty, many need space to work through what work looks like going forward, and sit with all the emotions this can generate.
 Co-facilitator Marlee Carlos of JourneyUp Solutions and I have created a retreat which can flex as whole or half day, and (Christian) faith-based or secular.
 We’ve hosted several iterations to date and looking to add more.
+Reach out to discuss a retreat for your community.

 Past